We want as many people as possible to be able to use our website, and we are working to increase its accessibility.

 - Our main navigation menu and our buttons are not always fully accessible.
 Our developers are fixing these as a matter of priority.

 We are actively looking to improve the accessibility on our website.
-The improvements below are being worked on:
+The improvements below have been made:

 - We have finished converting all possible non-accessible documents to HTML format - March 2021

-- Complete accessibility code review, and make the menu, buttons, routemap and other site architecture more accessible - Target date late April 2021.
+- Complete accessibility code review, and make the menu, buttons, routemap and other site architecture more accessible - April 2021.